 To carry out its standards related responsibilities defined in the NPCC RSC Scope of Work, the RSC will perform the following activities:

 Monitor NERC’s Reliability Issues Steering Committee (RISC) risk profiles and other reliability related issues and priorities for potential incorporation into NERC and NPCC Standards and Criteria, for removal from standards or for potential incorporation into guidelines or other non-standards-based solutions.
 Provide and coordinate NPCC’s input into those decisions.

+Monitor NERC’s Reliability and Security Technical Committee (RSTC) reliability related issues and priorities for potential incorporation into NERC and NPCC Standards and Criteria, for removal from standards or for potential incorporation into guidelines or other non-standards-based solutions.
+Provide and coordinate NPCC’s input into those decisions.

-Coordinate and provide input to the development and prioritization of ERO reliability standards within the NERC Reliability Standards Development Plan through active Regional participation in the Periodic Review Standing Review Team.
+Coordinate and provide input to the development and prioritization of ERO reliability standards within the NERC Reliability Standards Development Plan through active Regional participation with the Periodic Review Standing Review Team or successor group or related activity.

-Review and support the ERO standards efficiency initiative and ongoing standards development work which is defined to be a core set of results-based standards achieving an adequate level of reliability.
+Review and support the ERO Standards Efficiency Review (SER) initiative’s future phases and ongoing standards development work which is defined to be a core set of results-based standards achieving an adequate level of reliability.